ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 - FONT_GFX which are Adafruit's GFX compatible fonts.
 - FONT_GLCD which are Adafruit's classic built-in fonts
 - FONT_T3 which are Teensy's ili9341_t3 fonts
-- FONT_SIM which are any fonts that the Builder needs to simulate using Java's built-in fonts.
+- FONT_SIM which are any fonts that the Builder needs to simulate using Java's built-in fonts which limits you to using "logicalName": "Monospaced" or "SansSerif" or "Serif".
+It limits you to 255 characters in your character set maximum.
 - FONT_TTF which are TrueType fonts used by Linux
+- FONT_VLW which are smoothfonts supported by TFT_eSPI driver.

 The FONT_GFX, FONT_GLCD, and FONT_T3 fonts are supported as native fonts.
 That is the BUilder actually reads and parses the C headers or C files that define the font.
 It uses that information